Our market requires unique skills and experience — here’s a step-by-step guide to hiring right, the first time.

 In other parts of the world — particularly in Europe — it is common practice for small businesses in our industry to bring every new employee on as a contract worker for one year before considering full-time employment.
 After this one-year “engagement” phase, employers sit down with their potential employee to discuss the new person’s performance.
 If everything went well, they are offered a position with the company.
 The benefit of this practice is that everyone – employer and employee alike – has the chance to see if this is a good performance match, but it allows you to see if they are a good fit with your current employees and culture.

-In Australia, well-paying construction and outdoor services jobs are plentiful and workers are often seeking guaranteed job security without waiting a full year for an employment contract.
-For us, a shorter trial or probation approach may work well.
-Perhaps, you could suggest a one-month to three-month probation period for your new employee, with a review at the end, confirming how things are working between both parties and whether it will continue.
+In the USA, well-paying construction and outdoor services jobs are plentiful and workers are often seeking guaranteed job security without waiting a full year for an employment contract.
+For us, a shorter “trial” approach may work well.
+Perhaps, you could suggest a one-month to three-month trial period for your new employee, with a review and potential job offer session at the end.

 Whether your employee trial period lasts for three months or one year, suggesting a trial period may immediately tell you something about your potential construction or outdoor services employee.
 If your candidate is confident about their skillset, they will likely welcome the idea of a trailing their services – and the opportunity to prove how much they can help you and your business.